MacOS Sonoma

 macOS Sonoma (version 14) is the twentieth major release of macOS, Apple's operating system for Mac computers.
 The successor to macOS Ventura, it was announced at WWDC 2023 on June 5, 2023, and released on September 26, 2023.
-It is named after the wine region located in California's Sonoma County.
+It is named after the wine region located in Sonoma County, California.

-macOS Sonoma was succeeded by macOS Sequoia, which was released on September 16, 2024.
+macOS Sonoma was succeeded by macOS Sequoia on September 16, 2024.

 The first developer beta was released on June 5, 2023, and macOS Sonoma entered public beta on July 11, 2023.

 Sonoma is the final version of macOS that supports the 2018–2019 MacBook Air, as its successor, macOS Sequoia, drops support for those models.

 New features

 macOS Sonoma includes a number of new features and improvements, mainly focused on productivity and creativity: